abx393/key-data-analysis/README.md

 2. We can apply the DFT on each of several consecutive smaller time windows that cover the entire keystroke.
 This produces a spectrogram.
 It preserves some time-varying information over the duration of a keystroke.
 ![](assets/spectrogram_diagram.PNG)

+For both of the above methods, I use a Neural Network to predict keys based on the observed frequency spectrum.

 ## Data Collection